-Human perceptions of wildlife, including beaver, muskrat, and nutria, can range drastically.
+Human perceptions of wildlife, including beaver, muskrat, nutria, and otter, can range drastically.
 In general, people regard wildlife as providing economic, recreational, and aesthetic benefits.
 For some people, wildlife holds an intrinsic value.
 Knowing that wildlife exists in the natural environment provides its own benefit.
 People who have had negative encounters with wildlife resulting in economic losses to agricultural resources, natural resources, property, and even threats to human health and safety, may view wildlife negatively.
 Being aware of these varying perspectives will aid managers in finding a balance between the needs of various groups of people and the needs of wildlife.
 When addressing damage or threats of damage caused by wildlife, managers must consider not only the needs of those people directly affected by wildlife damage but also the environmental, sociocultural, and economic implications of their decisions.

 Resolving wildlife damage problems requires consideration of both sociological and biological carrying capacities.
 The wildlife acceptance capacity, or cultural carrying capacity, is the limit of human tolerance for wildlife or the maximum number of a given species that can coexist compatibly with local human populations.
 Biological carrying capacity is the land or habitat's ability to support healthy populations of wildlife without degradation to the species' health or their environment during an extended period of time (Decker and Purdy 1988).
 Those phenomena are especially important because they define the sensitivity of a person or community to a wildlife species.
 For any given damage situation, there are varying thresholds of tolerance exhibited by those people directly and indirectly affected by the species and any associated damage.
 This damage threshold determines the wildlife acceptance capacity.
-While the biological carrying capacity is lower.
+While the biological carrying capacity of the habitat may support higher populations of wildlife, in many cases the wildlife acceptance capacity is lower.
 Once the wildlife acceptance capacity is met or exceeded, people begin to implement population or damage management to alleviate damage or address threats to human health and safety.